BearLovesBadminton/Homepage/README.md

 ### Perosonal info and Research interest
 Currently I am the Chaired Associate Professor of Department of Applied Statistics in School of Statistics and Management at SUFE.
-My research interest includes high-dimensional data modelling, complex data modeling and inference, variable selection and screening, theories and applications in statistical learning and networks, and topics in graphical models and inference.
+My research interest includes high-dimensional data modelling, complex data modeling and inference, theories and applications in statistical learning and networks, and topics in variable selection and screening.

 ### Education